PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 # Basic Time Series Plots of all the SB killings data

-This summarizes and plots the GED state-based (SB) deaths series.
+This summarizes and plots the GED state-based deaths series in `ged_sb`.
 The goal in the next part is to

 1.  extract the data by month
 2.  sumamrize the mean and standard deviation for each month
-3. Plot these monthly statistics as time series
+3.  plot these monthly statistics as time series

 ``` r
 #### Simple plots as checks ####